 Make sure you let your audience know 3 key things.
 Who you are, what you do, and who you do it for.

-Bonus points if you mention the benefit your audience will gain from working with you.
 My biggest suggestion here is to avoid super flowery language.
 I think we’ve all landed on someone’s page before and had no idea what they actually did, even though their words were pretty.
-You can avoid this by being clear and concise about your wording.
+You can avoid this confusion by being clear and concise about your wording.

 I cannot stress this enough.
 Building trust with your audience is SO important.
-Your audience might not consciously be looking for this, but take a minute to think about the last person you worked with.
-Whether it’s a friendly smile or something nice your friend said about them, there was probably a REASON you felt like you could trust them.
-When it comes to your homepage, there are a few different ways you can start laying the foundation of dependability.
+Take a minute to think about the last person you worked with.
+Whether it was a friendly smile or something nice your friend said about them, there was probably a REASON you felt like you could trust them, right?

-One way you can do this is by showing photos of yourself or your team.
+One way you can do start to build trust on your homepage is by showing photos of yourself or your team.
 Think about the basics of making a connection with someone.
 You make eye contact, you smile, you show them that you’re really listening.
 This can be a little trickier to pull off online, but a high-quality photo showing your smiling face is a great place to start.

 “Actions speak louder than words.
 A smile says, ‘I like you.
 I am glad to see you.'” –Dale Carnegie